Thursday, February 21st, 2013 at 8:52 am

 Back in 2009, I described my frustration with the Tune-o-matic bridge on my Epiphone Riviera P93.
 The retainer wire that holds the saddle screws in place is just a terrible design.
 A good choice to address this issue is the Nashville style tune-o-matic which has individual saddle retainer clips, while also increasing saddle-adjustment range for intonation.
 Another good possibility is a roller bridge, like the Wilkinson B33.
 I figured the roller may pair well with the Bigsby, possibly improving the Bigsby vibrato’s general tuning instability.

-A while back, I described some problems with trying to use treble bleed on a guitar with multiple volume pots.
+A while back, I described some problems with trying to use treble bleed on this guitar with three volume pots and a 3-way switch.
 When turning down one volume pot, that pickup retains brightness, but the other pickups get duller.
-In the diagram at right, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
+In this diagram, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
 The middle pickup high frequencies have a path to ground through the neck treble bleed cap.
+More

 Finally!
 Time to ditch the cardboard and reinstall the electronics into my Epiphone Riviera P93.